-With her love of riding off road cemented, it was only a matter of time before adventure biking caught Vanessa’s attention, and the 2019 Adventure Bike Rider Festival proved the perfect opportunity to discover more.
+With her love of riding off road cemented, it was only a matter of time before adventure biking caught Vanessa’s attention, and the 2019 and 2021 Adventure Bike Rider Festivals proved the perfect opportunity to discover more.

-“It got me more into off-roading and solidified my belief that the big bikes are a lot more capable off-road than you think.
-I did miss out on the talks though.
-I was too busy riding motorbikes.
-Perhaps you could make the festival even longer next year.”
+“It got me more into off-roading and solidified my belief that the big bikes are a lot more capable off-road than you think.”

 After six years, seven surgeries, and countless months spent in recovery, it was Vanessa’s love of motorcycling that helped her find the courage and determination to endure and overcome her injuries.
 She is also proud of the fact she has helped inspire others to pursue her two-wheeled dreams by sharing her story on social media.

-We’d love to see you there, so we’re gifting you a £10 saving with a discounted ticket, but don’t hang around because they will sell out soon.
+We’d love to see you there, so we’re gifting you a £15 saving with a discounted ticket to the ABR Festival, meaning you can get a full weekend ticket with camping included for just £114.
+But don’t hang around because they will sell out soon.

 Guarantee your place at the largest celebration of adventure motorcycling ever held in the UK by getting your ticket today.
 Buy your 2022 Adventure Bike Rider Festival tickets HERE.